aliabay2328/DSA210/README.md

 ## Setup Instructions
 All code used is included in the jupiter notebook, they expect to be run one after the other.
 To reproduce my analysis simply upload the feature csv to google drive and run the codes together(the code for feature extraction is used on the song dataset, therefore ıt does not need to be runned.)
-DISCLAIMER-- Plotting the decision tree may yield unexpected results based on runtime.